-Myanmar is located in Southeast Asia and may be more recognizable by its former name, Burma.
-While the name was officially changed from Burma to Myanmar in 1991, the names are often used interchangeably.
+Myanmar is located in Southeast Asia and it is more recognizable by its former name, Burma.
+The name officially changed from Burma to Myanmar in 1991; however, they are often interchangeable.
 The locals are also known as Burmese and the official language is Burmese.
 The country is just over 260,000 square miles in size and an estimated 50 million people call it home.

-Myanmar opened up it’s arms and gave us a big bear hug when we visited in 2014 (and again in 2018) and needless to say it’s remained at the top of our list of favorite countries we’ve ever visited since.
-The country has struggled over the years with religious conflict but has managed to shield tourists from any possible danger and has remained safe and welcoming for foreigners.
+Myanmar opened up its arms and gave us a big bear hug when we visited in 2014 (and in 2018).
+Needless to say, it remains at the top of our list of favorite countries we’ve ever visited since.
+The country has struggled over the years with religious conflict.
+However, it has managed to shield tourists from any possible danger and has remained safe and welcoming for foreigners.

-Foreigners often stick to the typical touristy destinations in Myanmar such as Bagan, Inle Lake, and Yangon.
+Foreigners often stick to the typical touristy destinations in Myanmar, such as Bagan, Inle Lake, or Yangon.
 Which are amazing!
-And if you just have one week in Myanmar you’ll probably want to stick to the highlight – more on those at the end of this post.
+And if you just have one week in Myanmar, you’ll probably want to stick to the highlight – more on those at the end of this post.
 But this amazing country has so much more to offer the adventurous traveler!

-So read on to learn about the quirky and off-the-beaten-track adventures that we had during our trip that helped to make our experience wonderful.
+So read on to learn about the quirky and off-the-beaten-track adventures that helped make our experience wonderful!

 - Myanmar Travel Basics